 So static RAM is fast and expensive, and dynamic RAM is less expensive and slower.
 Therefore static RAM is used to create the CPU's speed-sensitive cache, while dynamic RAM forms the larger system RAM space.

-Learn more about computer memory below.
+Learn more about computer memory on the next page.